 Once you’re done with your GRE and obtained a satisfactory score, you will start feeling relaxed thinking, “Well, now my job’s done”.
-It won’t be long enough when you’ll realise that appearing for GRE exam was just the beginning.
+It won’t be long enough when you’ll realise that appearing for the GRE exam was just the beginning.
 The major chunk of the work still remains and frustration slowly creeps in because you keep forgetting one thing or the other.

-Ideal Time: August-September.
+Ideal Time: September-October

 Below is a brief explanation on how and when you should arrange these documents:

 As soon as the final year begins (7th semester), start talking to the respective professors who will give you a recommendation.
 Honestly, it isn’t that simple to get a reco (as adorably it is said) unless you have an excellent rapport with the teacher.
 You should learn how to butter them and make sure they write well about you.
 It is a long process as you have to make a lot of rough drafts and eventually ready the final document.

 It is better that work should begin on this the very first day and the final draft should be ready by October last week to avoid last minute hassles.